March 13, 2023

 Use a Formation Service

-A formation service is generally the most convenient option since they'll handle all aspects of the process themselves.
-You can just sit back and wait until the state approves your application.
+Using an LLC formation service is generally the most convenient option since they'll handle all aspects of the process themselves.
+You can just sit back and wait until the state approves your LLC.

 The only downside is the cost, especially if you're getting add-ons like registered agent services or annual report filing.